Oniup/Learning_OpenGL/README.md

 # Version History

+* ***(1/07/2022)***
+  * implement diffuse lighting
+  * fixed rendering everything in view space so calculating specular lighting later on will be easier
+  * implemented imgui using the docking branch so you can pull the imgui window out of the main window
+    * can change the colour of the lights with it
 * ***(28/06/2022)***
   * Added a floor
   * Updated the textures so that they have a specular and diffuse textures